Why choose MCC Nursing?

 • Is the program nationally accredited by either the Accreditation Commission for Education in Nursing (ACEN) or the Commission Collegiate Nursing Education (CCNE)?
 Accreditation indicates to the general public and to the educational community that a nursing program has clear and appropriate educational objectives and complies with the standards and criteria in the context of current practice and anticipated future directions.

-• What percent of graduates passes the National Licensure Examination (NCLEX) upon completion of the program?
+• What is the percentage of graduates who pass the National Licensure Examination (NCLEX) upon completion of the program?
 The national average is approximately 85%.
-The program you choose should be willing to give you their NCLEX pass rates which should be consistently above average.
+The program you choose should be transparent with their NCLEX pass rates and they should be at or above national and state averages.

 • Who are the nursing faculty members?
 A stable, MSN prepared, and experienced full-time faculty is essential to the development of quality learning outcomes.

-• Is there an option for practical nurse licensure if for some reason the student is unable to complete two years of study?
+• Is there an option for practical nurse licensure if for some reason the student is unable to complete the whole program?

 • Are the course credits in the program easily transferable to universities for completion of a BSN or MSN degree?